nishanthmerwin/NW-alignment/README.md

 This repo contains a rough version of this alignment algorithm written in Perl.
 Right now, all it provides is the grid, which can then be used for scoring the different sequences.

-- The currrent version of this script can only align two proteins that are of equivalent length.
+- The currrent version of this script can only align two DNA/protein sequences that are of equivalent length.
 - It assumes a linear gap penalty of -1 using the PAM250 scoring matrix.
 - Try it out!